-I’ll confess, we’ve never really done anything for Valentine’s Day in my home.
+I’ll confess, we never used to do anything for Valentine’s Day in my home.

 When my husband and I were dating, we purposely didn’t put any emphasis on Valentine’s Day, because we felt that our love for one another should be expressed all year long – not just on one day.